Core care

 Environment

 Medallion Calathea is native to Atlantic rainforests of Brazil.
 Wild plants are typically found in warm understory or open tropical habitats with seasonal rainfall, where its striped foliage helps define its appearance.
-Growers developed and selected this form through modern nursery programs, and it entered broad ornamental trade in the late 20th century.
-Today it is common in interior plant culture, where growers use it to add reliable foliage character to living and work spaces.
-Its long-term value lies in predictable behavior, broad usability, and a look that remains distinctive through the seasons.
+In practice, growers developed and selected this form through modern nursery programs, and it entered broad ornamental trade in the late 20th century.
+A practical check: today it is common in interior plant culture, where growers use it to add reliable foliage character to living and work spaces.
+In practice, its long-term value lies in predictable behavior, broad usability, and a look that remains distinctive through the seasons.

 Each leaf of a mature Medallion can reach the size of a large dinner plate.